Plantar Fasciitis (Policeman’s Heel)

 - Wear worn-out shoes with thin soles

-Your Resurgens physician will be able to provide a more comprehensive evaluation of your condition.
+Your Resurgens physician will be able to provide a more comprehensive evaluation of your condition and help identify the causes of your plantar fasciitis.

 Plantar Fasciitis Symptoms